Chains of functions in $C(K)$-spaces: Introduction

 Here, $\supp f$ denotes the closure of $\{t \in K\colon f(t)\neq 0\}$.
 The relation $\prec$ is a partial ordering on $C(K)$, which has been already studied in the context of positive elements in arbitrary C*-algebras (see \cite[Theorem 3.11]{geometric}, where $\prec$ is called the \emph{geometric pre-ordering}).
 We shall however confine ourselves to the classical, commutative setting.

 Let $X$ be a Banach space and let $\map{T}{C(K)}{X}$ be a bounded linear operator.
 Then $T$ is said to have {\bish} if

-whenever $F$ is a norm-bounded uncountable $\prec$-chain in $C(K)$.
-Using this ostensibly \emph{ad hoc} definition we can reprase the above-mentioned theorem of Pe\l czy\'nski: the operator $T\colon C(K) \to X$ is weakly compact if and only if $\inf\{\n{Tf - Tg}\colon f,g \in F, f \prec g\}=0$ for every norm-bounded countable $\prec$-chain $F$ in $C(K)$.
+whenever $F$ is a norm-bounded uncountable $\prec$-chain in $C(K)$ ($F$ is a $\prec$-chain if for all distinct $f,g\in F$ either $f\prec g$ or $g\prec f$).
+Using this ostensibly \emph{ad hoc} definition we can rephrase the above-mentioned theorem of Pe\l czy\'nski: the operator $T\colon C(K) \to X$ is weakly compact if and only if $\inf\{\n{Tf - Tg}\colon f,g \in F, f \prec g\}=0$ for every norm-bounded countable $\prec$-chain $F$ in $C(K)$.
 It was proved in \cite{hkk:13} that if $K$ is extremally disconnected compact Hausdorff space, then $T$ is weakly compact if and only if it has {\bish}.
 Because the identity operator on a $C(K)$-space, $I_{C(K)}$, is never weakly compact (unless $K$ is finite), we can ask what topological properties of $K$ allow $I_{C(K)}$ to have {\bish} (in this case we say that $K$ itself has {\bish}).
-The class of spaces having {\bish} with this respect can be thought of as far distant as possible from the class of extremally disconnected compact spaces and, on the other hand, it is a common roof for the classes of compact metric spaces (as we shall now explain) and locally connected compact spaces.
+The class of compact spaces having {\bish} with this respect can be thought of as far distant as possible from the class of extremally disconnected compact spaces and, on the other hand, it is a common roof for the classes of compact metric spaces (as we shall now explain) and locally connected compact spaces.